NexPlayer/Android-SDK/advanced.md

 **Returns**

-Zero for success, or a non-zero NexPlayer™ error code in the event of a failure.
+Zero for success, or a non-zero NexPlayer error code in the event of a failure.

 #### native int seek ( int msec,boolean exact)

 This method seeks the playback position to the specified time.

-This doesn’t work if NexPlayer™ is stopped or if the stream doesn’t support seeking, but does work if NexPlayer™ is playing or paused.
+This doesn’t work if NexPlayer is stopped or if the stream doesn’t support seeking, but does work if NexPlayer is playing or paused.

 Note that even if the parameterexactisTRUE, it is possible to minimize seek time by adjusting the NexProperty SEEK\_RANGE\_FROM\_RA\_POINT.